 Ed Gangi from Fairfield’s Cricket Hill Brewing poured what the people wanted, their favorite warm weather seasonal beer, the Jersey Summer Breakfast.
 Plus, a few other familiar names in the Jersey beer scene made their presence known during the festival.
 Kevin Sharpe of Asbury Park’s Dark City Brewing Company brought along two of his summer beers, Summerfield, a sour Berliner Weisse, and City Limits, an American Pale Ale.
 Meanwhile, the good people of Demented Brewing Company poured their strawberry cream ale, called Astarte, and the Salem, Massachussetts-inspired Gallows Hill IPA.
 Both offer these selections in their tap rooms.

 Brotherton Brewing Company is one of the newer names in the industry.
 They started brewing this year, and now have taps at bars and restaurants throughout the state.
-While a tap room is not available, the festival served as a chance for them to get their name to the masses.
-They introduced their flagship IPA alongside their Jersey Devil Double IPA, which is the ultimate high for hop heads who want a juicy, danky strong beer that makes them feel mighty.
+While a tap room is not available, the festival allows them to get their name out there.
+They introduced their flagship IPA alongside their Jersey Devil Double IPA; which is the ultimate high for hop heads who want a juicy, danky strong beer that makes them feel mighty.

 Matt Barbiere of Two Ton Brewing made my favorite discovery of the day, an Extra Special Chocolate Vanilla Porter.
-While the Linden-based brewery is sans a tap room, this milkshake-like beer is worth finding wherever the fine craft is dispensed.
-Their other offering – the opposite in both taste and a look – was a White IPA, which is like a Belgium wit crossed with an American IPA.
+While the Linden-based brewery is sans a tap room, this milkshake-like beer is worth finding wherever it appears.
+Their other offering – the opposite in both taste and look – was a White IPA; which is like a Belgium wit crossed with an American IPA.